 - What happens when you replace cream cheese with one percent cottage cheese and just a small touch of melted chocolate?
 You get this incredible chocolate truffle cheesecake from the Food Network Kitchen.
 The recipe is here.

 - When you have to create a dish quickly, you don’t have to resort to fast food or prepackaged cakes.
 These delicious mini date-nut snowballs only take 10 minutes to make.
 The recipe, courtesy of Ellie Krieger for Food Network Magazine, can be found here.

 - Carrots aren’t only on the vegetable tray.
 These carrot and pineapple whole-wheat muffins are a wonderful alternative to sticky breakfast buns or donuts.

 - Diabetic?
-The American Diabetes Association has a great resource for a variety of dishes and tips, as well as healthier alternatives for traditional dishes.
+The American Diabetes Association has a great resource for a variety of dishes and tips, as well as Healthier alternatives to favorite holiday treats for traditional dishes.

 Keep on Keeping on!